ARTIST Group

 Experimental tools

-To tackle complicated problems and understand the nature of complex low-carbon or carbon-negative materials, state-of-the-art experimental tools are necessary, such as advanced synchrotron-radiation-based characterization techniques (X-ray Absorption Near-Edge Structure, Soft X-ray Ptychography, High-Pressure X-Ray Diffraction, High-Pressure X-ray Raman Scattering Spectroscopy, Micro Computed Tomography).
-Conventional tools are also useful (e.g., calorimeter, rheometer)
+To tackle complicated problems and understand the nature of complex low-carbon or carbon-negative materials as well as high-performance high-value products, state-of-the-art experimental tools are necessary, such as advanced synchrotron-radiation-based characterization techniques (X-ray Absorption Near-Edge Structure, Soft X-ray Ptychography, High-Pressure X-ray Diffraction, High-Pressure X-ray Raman Scattering Spectroscopy, Micro Computed Tomography).
+Conventional tools are also useful (e.g., calorimeter, Raman)

-At LLNL, Jiaqi is responsible for ~$1 million value of instruments, including concrete 3D printer, focused beam reflectance measurement, isothermal calorimeter, particle size analyzer, gas chromatography, thermogravimetric analyzer, mass spectrometer, rheometer, CO2 incubator, high-temperature furnace, vacuum oven, potentiostat, booster, large reactors, centrifuge, etc.
+The laboratory uses concrete 3D printer, isothermal calorimeter, thermogravimetric analyzer, Raman, mass spectrometer, CO2 incubator, high-temperature furnace, vacuum oven, potentiostat, booster, large reactors, etc.

 Concrete microstructure using μCT